 RESULTS: The initial 18-month experience is reported in this Health Information Portability and Accountability Act-compliant report that was approved by the Virginia Commonwealth University Institutional Review Board.
 Eight referrals were received from local hospice agencies that had not referred any patients in previous years.
 A telephone screening process avoided unnecessary travel for two patients who were not candidates for RT.
 Two additional patients who were evaluated with a same-day computed tomography simulation were not good candidates for RT.
 Ultimately, four patients were successfully treated with single-fraction palliative RT of 8 Gy.
 None had to disenroll from hospice.

-Coating single-walled carbon nanotubes with phospholipids.
-J Phys Chem B
+Coating single-walled carbon nanotubes with phospholipids The journal of physical chemistry.
+B

 Wu Y, Hudson JS, Lu Q, Moore JM, Mount AS, Rao AM, Alexov E, Ke PC